-Bertolini came to Youngstown after spending the past eight seasons developing the program at Mercyhurst North East into a consistent winner at the national level as its head coach.
+Bertolini came to Youngstown after spending eight seasons developing the program at Mercyhurst North East into a consistent winner at the national level as its head coach.
 The Saints averaged more than 29 wins over his eight seasons at the helm and won at least 30 games in four of the past five years.
 Bertolini was the winningest coach in school history.

 In his first year at Youngstown State, Bertolini injected a new energy into the program.
 With largely the same roster from the previous season along with some late additions over the summer, the Penguins won more games during the 2017 regular season than in five of the previous six years.
 Additionally, YSU tied for its most Horizon League wins since 2009.